curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 <br/><br/>

 The PM expressed that the developers were always invited to interact with users, but didn't really participate.
 During onboarding, I did some user interviews to build context.
-Afterwards, I seeded FOMO by sharing how I interviewed our users, gaining key information and relationships necessary to make the best technical decisions.
+Afterwards, I seeded FOMO by sharing how I interviewed our users, gaining key information and relationships necessary to make better technical decisions.

 <br/><br/>

 One month in, my first project on the team was set to begin bridging two products.
-Over and over, the team resisted a solution because we had a fear of imagined risks.
-We ended up going down the "low-risk" path that incurred tech debt - we spent six developer-months on a project and didn't finish.
+Over and over, the team resisted the better solution because we had a fear of imagined risks.
+We ended up going down the "low-risk" path that incurred tech debt - we spent six developer-months on a project and didn't ship it.
 The solution was scrapped and we redid it properly later when everyone had sufficient context.

 <br/><br/>